Microwave Quantum Memcapacitor Effect: Introduction

 \section{Introduction}

-Neuromorphic computing has emerged as a promising avenue for energy-efficient and advanced computing systems~\cite{Markovic2020NatRevPhys}, utilizing nonlinear devices with memory properties such as phase-change memory, transistors, spintronic devices, and memristors~ \cite{Asapu.2019} to achieve heightened computational capabilities.
+Neuromorphic computing has emerged as a promising avenue for energy-efficient and advanced computing systems~\citep{Markovic2020NatRevPhys}, utilizing nonlinear devices with memory properties such as phase-change memory, transistors, spintronic devices, and memory devices~ \cite{Asapu.2019} to achieve heightened computational capabilities.
 Memristors, as nonlinear resistors, can be well described by Kubo's response theory~ \cite{Millar.1951,Kubo1957JPhysSocJpn}, where one characteristic feature is the pinched hysteresis loop in their input-output relation, which can be associated to memory properties~\cite{Biolek2014}.
 In 1971, L. Chua introduced the memristor concept as a theoretical fourth fundamental circuit element~\cite{IEEE.1971}.
 Its experimental realization was later confirmed by HP Labs in 2008~\cite{Nat.2008}.
 However, the precise existence of the ideal memristor, as postulated by Chua, remains debated~\cite{Ventra.2018}.

-Recently, memristors have been studied as fundamental elements for neuromorphic computing~\cite{Park.2022,Borghetti2010,Wang2018NM, Li2018JPD}, offering potential for robust neuromorphic architectures~\cite{NatComm.2018, Song.2019, Gao.2020, Roldan.2022} beyond von Neumann's architectures~\cite{Sebastian2020NatNanotechnol, KimiScience, Kundu2022VLSI}.
+Similarly, other nonlinear devices with memory such as memcapacitors and meminductors have been proposed~\cite{DiVentraIEEE2009,YinIEEE2015}, where the main difference is related to the input-output relation.
+Memristors relate voltage and current, memcapacitors relate voltage and charge and meminductors relate flux and current.
+The different input-output relations also provide different coupling mechanisms as well as different high frequency behaviour.
+Recently, memory devices have been studied as fundamental elements for neuromorphic computing~\cite{Park.2022,Borghetti2010,Wang2018NM, Li2018JPD}, offering potential for robust neuromorphic architectures~\cite{NatComm.2018, Song.2019, Gao.2020, Roldan.2022} beyond von Neumann's architectures~\cite{Sebastian2020NatNanotechnol, KimiScience, Kundu2022VLSI}.